 Program policy requires that districts host the GSE team in Rotarians' homes.
 However, this may not always be possible and the host district will assume responsibility for finding suitable alternative accommodations.

-- Explain in the GSE District Application (167-EN) why your district cannot provide homestays. - The host district is responsible for covering the costs of alternate accommodations such as hotels or motels.
+The host district is responsible for covering the costs of alternate accommodations such as hotels or motels.